 the results showed that the topical application of RU58841 not only increased the hair density but also its thickness and length

-Another study (Pan et al., 1998) was focused on RU58841 as an anti-androgen in prostate PC3 cells as well as a topical anti-alopecia agent in the bald scalp of the stump tailed macaques.
+Another study (Pan et al., 1998) was focused on RU58841 as an anti-androgen in prostate PC3 cells as well as a topical anti-alopecia agent in the bald scalp of the stump-tailed macaques.
 When it was used as an anti-alopecia agent, the results showed that the topical application of RU58841 not only increased the hair density but also its thickness and length.
-The athors concluded that the RU58841 anti-androgen could be a great candidate in the treatment of androgen-dependent skin disorders.
+The authors concluded that the RU58841 anti-androgen could be a great candidate in the treatment of androgen-dependent skin disorders.

 RU58841 may be beneficial for sebum related alopecia